-As the holidays approach, we run headlong into those serialized holiday movie classics.
-What A Wonderful Life and Miracle on 34th Street are great, but we live in modern times, and any top five list should encompass a wide range of media.
+As the holidays approach, we run headlong into those serialized holiday movie classics and their holiday songs.
+What A Wonderful Life and Miracle on 34th Street are great, but we live in modern times, and any top five list should encompass a wider range of movies.

-In our Top Five Holiday Film Songs list, we included some truly iconic performances, along with pieces that we believe will age well over time.
+For the Top Five Holiday Songs on film list, we included some truly iconic performances, along with pieces we believe will age well over time.
 What do you think?

 How many of you find yourself humming this iconic tune as you walk down freshly powdered nighttime streets?
-Quite possibly one of the most popular Christmas tunes of all time—and from the famous Christmas movie of the same name and yes, starring Bing Crosby—this song has become an almost American folk piece with its presence within the great American songbook.
+Quite possibly one of the most popular Christmas tunes of all time.
+From the famous Christmas movie of the same name, starring Bing Crosby, this song has become an American folk piece with its presence in the great American songbook.

-What gives this song its enduring quality is its sentimentality.
-The melodic lines instill quite simply an “emotional” tone, which gives the tune legs either in sad or happy contexts.
-In our opinion, it just makes you feel more Christmas-y.
+Sentimentality is what gives this song its enduring quality.
+The melodic lines instill a simply “emotional” tone, giving the tune legs in either sad or happy contexts.
+It just makes you feel more Christmas-y, in our opinion.

-From what we know of the personalities of its singers, being placed in Elf also gives this version credit.
-Quirky, sometimes uncomfortable, but altogether with a good heart, the film, Deschanel, and Redbone all unite under these pillars of identity.
+Being placed in Elf also gives this version credit.
+Quirky, sometimes uncomfortable, but altogether with a good heart; the film, Deschanel, and Redbone all unite under these pillars of identity.

-Putting a strictly 90’s pop holiday classic can be a bit… well… cheesy.
-But, for the open-minded person this is quite possibly one of the best modern holiday songs ever written.
+Putting a strictly 90’s pop holiday classic on the list can be a bit… well… cheesy.
+But, for the open-minded person this is possibly one of the best modern holiday songs ever written.

-As sung by Olivia Olson, who played Joanna Anderson in Love Actually, the tune is played by a bunch of children—which is always super cute—along with a full choral ensemble.
-It’s cheery, good-natured, and the definition of comedic feel-good.
+As sung by Olivia Olson, who played Joanna Anderson in Love Actually.
+The tune is played by a bunch of children, which is always super cute, along with a full choral ensemble.
+It’s full of cheer and good-natured.
+The definition of comedic feel-good.

-The great thing about this song is that, along with being a classic performed by a classic crooner, it’s on perhaps one of the greatest Christmas movies of all time, A Christmas Story.
+The great thing about this song is along with being a classic, performed by a classic crooner, it’s in perhaps one of the greatest Christmas movies of all time, A Christmas Story.

-For a Christmas movie, anybody born after 1990 can’t deny that The Nightmare Before Christmas is quite possibly one of the greatest of all time.
-With its interesting Christmas-via-Halloween perspective, both in the movie and in the song itself, it’s been a memorable part of any millennial’s life since before they can remember.
+For a Christmas movie, anybody born after 1990 can’t deny The Nightmare Before Christmas is quite possibly one of the most fantastic of all time.
+Its interesting Christmas-via-Halloween perspective in both the movie and songs themselves, it’s been a memorable part of any millennial’s life since before they can remember.

-It’s also a truly comedic triumph for Danny Elfman, who has literally done anything and everything when it comes to cinematic themes.
+It’s also a truly comedic triumph for Danny Elfman.
+He has done literally everything when it comes to cinematic themes.
 A veritable genius in all things he touches, Elfman spared no jokes and grace in this piece.